 The UK has far stricter regulations in place regarding where e-cigarette advertising is permitted and who ads can be targeted towards.
 As outlined by the Advertising Standards Agency:

-American politicians have had heated debates about e-cigarettes regulations, many have promised to ban them altogether in light of the health issues that have arisen.
-In the US, vaping has become a political tool and many people are manipulating into a scaremongering tactic to sway public opinion.
+American politicians have had heated debates regarding e-cigarette regulations.
+Many have even promised to ban them altogether in light of the health issues that have arisen.

-There are many things that differentiate the vaping culture in the UK from the US, and it’s so important to keep them in mind when reviewing conversations about e-cigarettes across the pond.
-The main thing to remember is that, in the UK, we have far stricter regulations, which create a safe, stable, and supportive framework for vapers.
+It’s very important to keep these differences in mind when reviewing conversations about e-cigarettes across the pond.
+In the UK, we have far stricter regulations, which create a safe, stable, and supportive framework for vapers.